gabipavel/Bitcoin_Incognito/README.md

 ***

 ***Step 10***
-* When prompted to enter your Gen key - press enter
+* When prompted to enter your Gen key - press enter (or paste your local generated key and press enter)

 ![Example-installing](https://i.imgur.com/sLvWd1S.png)
 ***